katerbow/katerbow.github.io/linguistics.md

 # Language Variation and Acquisition
-In the early days I started my academic career in linguistics, more precisely my researched was focused on the acquisition of language variation.
+In the early days I started my academic career in linguistics, more precisely my research was focused on the acquisition of language variation.
 My doctoral thesis is a empirical study on the acquisition of phonetic-phonological variation of the moselle-franconian regional language in Germany.
 The publications below contains the outcomes of my research in linguistics.

 ### Publications
 * Gunther De Vogelaer, Matthias Katerbow (2017): [Acquiring Sociolinguistic Variation](https://benjamins.com/catalog/silv.20).
 Studies in Language Variation, 20.
 Benjamins, Amsterdam, ISBN 9789027233875.